ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML. Use the menu to see other pages.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the leukemia returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

 If the leukemia does return after the original treatment, it is called recurrent or relapsed leukemia.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above, such as chemotherapy, stem cell transplantation, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the treatments described above, such as chemotherapy, stem cell transplantation, targeted therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 The treatment for recurrent AML often depends on the length of the initial remission.
 If the AML comes back after a long remission, the original treatment may work again.
 If the remission was short, then other drugs are used, often through a clinical trial.
 An ALLO stem cell transplant may be the best option for patients whose leukemia has come back after initial treatment.
 However, many drugs and other approaches are being researched in clinical trials and these may provide other treatment options.